 You can also combine the mashed potatoes with some dog wet food.
 Pay attention to the ingredients list and see if there are not already added carbs.

-This mashed potato meal shouldn’t be feed to your dog on a daily basis.
+This mashed potato meal shouldn’t be given to your dog on a daily basis.
 It’s a meal for a special occasion when you want to spoil your dog with something surprisingly tasty.

 Can a dog eat sweet potatoes?